Early Caliphate navy: Conquest of north Africa littorals & Iberia

 The conquest of the Hispania area of the Iberian Peninsula which started during the era of caliph Uthman was resumed in the era of Umayyad under al-Walid I (Walid ibn Abd al-Malik).
-The commanders of the conquest were Tariq ibn-Ziyad and Musa bin Nusair in 711 - 712.
+The commanders of the conquest were Tariq ibn-Ziyad and Musa bin Nusair in 711–712.
 At first, Musa Ibn Nasir was given the governorate of Ifriqiya, succeeding Hassan Ibn al-Nu`man in 78 AH (697 AD).
-Musa started his career in Africa by quickly pacifying the rebellions of Berber remnants across northren Africa in the same year.
+Musa started his career in Africa by quickly pacifying the rebellions of Berber remnants across northern Africa in the same year.
 Although Ibn Idhari reported the campaign had ended in 86 AH (705).
 During his tenure in Africa, Musa was known to be able to win the crowd of his Berbers subject in Africa and make sure they did not rebel against the caliphate As the Byzantines resorted to sea invasions after losing their land battles, Musa proceeded to build an Arsenal (Dar al-Sina) near the ruins of Cartagena, to build a powerful fleet to protect the frontiers.
 In the year 89 AH (708 AD), Musa directed his son Abdullah to invade the Balearic Islands, and subdue Mallorca and Menorca.
 Musa also mounted naval raids towards Sardinia and Sicily, which returned with huge prize of war from each raids.
 Then Musa in turn also conquered Tangier.
-The expedition to conquer Sardinia began in 89 AH/707-708 AD. led by Atha ibn Rafi’.
-It was next led by ‘Abd Allah ibn Murra who directed Musa ibn Nusayr.
+The expedition to conquer Sardinia began in 89 AH/707-708 AD. led by Atha ibn Rafi'.
+It was next led by 'Abd Allah ibn Murra who directed Musa ibn Nusayr.
 The latter brought back as many as 3,000 prisoners and considerable spoils in gold and silver.

 In 709 AD, Musa ibn Nusayr began to invade the Iberia.
-Tariq ibn Ziyad, one of Berber Mawla of Musa, were credited for leading an army of 4.000 cavalry and 8.000 infantry defeated 100.000 visigoth army in the Battle of Guadalete as soon after he landed on Iberian peninsula The Umayyad hosts of Andalusia, which in line with their successor of Emirate of Córdoba, has employed stitched war ships that harbored across the ports of Algeciras, Almuñécar, Pechina (AlmeriaVera), Cartagena, Elche, Alicante, Port of modern day Santa Maria, Qasr Abi Danish, Lisbon and Sagra In the year 93 AH/ 710 AD Musa recaptured Sardinia although his fleet was destroyed on the way back, while about five decades later, on 135 AH/752-753 AD, the governor of Africa, ‘Abd al-Rahman ibn Habib had prepared as well as possible to conquer both Sicily and Sardinia.
+Tariq ibn Ziyad, one of Berber Mawla of Musa, were credited for leading an army of 4.000 cavalry and 8.000 infantry defeated 100.000 visigoth army in the Battle of Guadalete as soon after he landed on Iberian peninsula The Umayyad hosts of Andalusia, which in line with their successor of Emirate of Córdoba, has employed stitched war ships that harbored across the ports of Algeciras, Almuñécar, Pechina (Almeria Vera), Cartagena, Elche, Alicante, Port of modern-day Santa Maria, Qasr Abi Danish, Lisbon and Sagra In the year 93 AH/ 710 AD Musa recaptured Sardinia although his fleet was destroyed on the way back, while about five decades later, on 135 AH/752-753 AD, the governor of Africa, 'Abd al-Rahman ibn Habib had prepared as well as possible to conquer both Sicily and Sardinia.

 Later, up to the farthest west, the Umayyad naval activity reached as far as the famed "pirate" cove beachheads at La Garde-Freinet in Southern France, were greatly feared.
 In one instance, the Muslim privateers once captured the Abbot of Cluny until ransomed by a hoard of ecclesiastical silver.